gsmoffln/pwdhash/README.md

 # pwdhash
 pwdhash.com als Web App

-This is a simple Version of the online pwd Hashingtool.
+This is a simple functional copy of the online password hashing tool as a mobile website.

 WebApp: http://leetcore.github.io/pwdhash/PwdHash.htm